Will old adage that Seattle summer begins July 5 hold true? Here’s what weather to expect this week

-After a mostly dry Fourth of July, Seattle is expected to see highs in the low 70s over the next few days, with some rain expected midweek.
+That’s the old adage, at least.
+This week, after a mostly dry Fourth of July, the Seattle area can expect highs in the low 70s over the next few days, with some rain expected midweek.

+So while you won’t be shivering in the coming days, you likely won’t find yourself relaxing on a hot, dry Seattle beach either.

-On Tuesday, Seattle is predicted to have a high in the low-70s with a mix of sun and clouds, said Matthew Cullen, a meteorologist with the National Weather Service.
+On Tuesday, Seattle is predicted to have a high in the low 70s with a mix of sun and clouds, said Matthew Cullen, a meteorologist with the National Weather Service.
 A slight rain pattern may begin as early as Tuesday night.

 Wednesday will be cloudier, but temperatures will remain around the same.
 A slight chance of showers is expected Thursday during the day and night.